A reader is panicked because her break from paying student loans is coming to an end.

 Make a phone call

 If you’re struggling to make the payments, call the same people who gave you the deferment in the first place — your loan servicer.
-While your deferment has ended, your servicer might work with you on a “repayment plan” that might ease your burden while still paying down your loan.
+While your deferment has ended, your servicer might work with you on a “repayment plan” that might ease your debt burden while still paying down your loan.

-These range from what’s called standard to pay-as-you-go.
+Repayment programs range from what’s called standard to pay-as-you-go.
 The rules can get rather detailed, so click those links for more information.
 If you find that overwhelming, you can call one of our certified counselors for a free consultation at 1-888-472-0365.

-In some cases, the federal government will out right forgive your loan — you pay nothing more.
+In some cases, the federal government will outright forgive your loan — you pay nothing more.
 However, to qualify for that, you need to be employed in specific occupations, such as a nurse, teacher, police offer, or firefighter.
 Again, there’s a lot of fine print, but Debt.com explains it all in plain English in Understanding Student Loan Forgiveness.

 Fix everything else

 You don’t mention if this is your only pressing debt, Melissa, but in my experience as a CPA and financial counselor, what crushes most Americans isn’t just one debt, but a one-two punch — in your case, it might be formidable student loan payments that force you to ring up your credit cards, so now you owe thousands in interest you simply can’t afford.